peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 Let's talk about dunder future, which has come up many times before.

 Modules and methods with two underscores at either end are pronounced dunder.

+- It describes when disruptise changes are introduced and become mandatory.
 -->

 ---